fczanetti/loan_api/README.md

 To delete a Payment just send a DELETE request to `/api/payments/{payment_id}/` informing the ID of the Payment to be deleted.
 If successfull there will be a response with a 204 status code.

+&nbsp;
+### 11 - Filtering payments by Loan ID

+If you need to list only the payments related to a specific Loan you can send a GET request to `/api/payments/?loan={loan_id}` informing the ID of the Loan from which you wish to see the payments.
+If successfull a 200 status code response will return, and the format will be the same as in [step number 8](https://github.com/fczanetti/loan_api?tab=readme-ov-file#8---listing-payments).